Chemical plant: Chemical plant design

 Units and fluid systems in the plant including all vessels, piping, tubing, valves, pumps, compressors, and other equipment must be rated or designed to be able to withstand the entire range of pressures, temperatures, and other conditions which they could possibly encounter, including any appropriate safety factors.
 All such units and equipment should also be checked for materials compatibility to ensure they can withstand long-term exposure to the chemicals they will come in contact with.
 Any closed system in a plant which has a means of pressurizing possibly beyond the rating of its equipment, such as heating, exothermic reactions, or certain pumps or compressors, should have an appropriately sized pressure relief valve included to prevent overpressurization for safety.
 Frequently all of these parameters (temperatures, pressures, flow, etc.) are exhaustively analyzed in combination through a Hazop or fault tree analysis, to ensure that the plant has no known risk of serious hazard.

-Within any constraints the plant is subject to, design parameters are optimized for good economic performance while ensuring safety and welfare of personnel and the surrounding community.
+Within any constraints the plant is subject to, design parameters are optimized for good economic performance while ensuring the safety and welfare of personnel and the surrounding community.
 For flexibility, a plant may be designed to operate in a range around some optimal design parameters in case feedstock or economic conditions change and re-optimization is desirable.
 In more modern times, computer simulations or other computer calculations have been used to help in chemical plant design or optimization.

 Plant operation

 Process control

 In process control, information gathered automatically from various sensors or other devices in the plant is used to control various equipment for running the plant, thereby controlling operation of the plant.
 Instruments receiving such information signals and sending out control signals to perform this function automatically are process controllers.
 Previously, pneumatic controls were sometimes used.
 Electrical controls are now common.
-A plant often has a control room with displays of parameters such as key temperatures, pressures, fluid flow rates and levels, operating positions of key valves, pumps and other equipment, etc. In addition, operators in the control room can control various aspects of the plant operation, often including overriding automatic control.
+A plant often has a control room with displays of parameters such as key temperatures, pressures, fluid flow rates and levels, operating positions of key valves, pumps, and other equipment, etc. In addition, operators in the control room can control various aspects of the plant operation, often including overriding automatic control.
 Process control with a computer represents more modern technology.
 Based on possible changing feedstock composition, changing products requirements or economics, or other changes in constraints, operating conditions may be re-optimized to maximize profit.

 Workers

 As in any industrial setting, there are a variety of workers working throughout a chemical plant facility, often organized into departments, sections, or other work groups.
 Such workers typically include engineers, plant operators, and maintenance technicians.
-Other personnel at the site could include chemists, management/administration and office workers.
+Other personnel at the site could include chemists, management/administration, and office workers.
 Types of engineers involved in operations or maintenance may include chemical process engineers, mechanical engineers for maintaining mechanical equipment, and electrical/computer engineers for electrical or computer equipment.